ZaviqAlnour/Bank-Simulation/README.md

 # Daily C Bank - C Console Banking Simulation

-This is a **simple console-based banking system** written in C. It allows users to:
+This is a simple, console-based banking system written in C. It allows users to:

-- Create accounts with personal details and initial deposit
+- Create accounts with personal details and an initial deposit
 - Login with email, password, and account number
 - Check balance
 - Deposit funds